jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

-We did not specifically use the compute engine, but it was used through Vertex ai as this service automatically launches a VM and close it after the experiments.
-For this n1-highmem-4 was used.
-However, a gpu could have optimized the training significantly, but we were unable to get access to one during the course period.
-This resulted in a very long training time taking several hours to complete the wandb sweep.
+We did not specifically use the compute engine to create any instances of a VM, but it was used through Vertex ai as this service automatically launches a VM and closes it after the experiments.
+For this a VM with a n1-highmem 4 cpu was used.
+Although using a GPU could have significantly optimized the training process, we were unable to obtain access to one during the course period due to an unanswered quota request.
+Consequently, the training time was extended, taking several hours to complete the WandB sweep.
+Therefore, we decided to also use DTUs HPC center to train the model more efficiently.

 ### Question 19